What is Sales Enablement?

 The days of using sheer personality and persistence to push prospects through your pre-determined sales funnel are long gone.
 What sales enablement concentrates on is ensuring that the sales process identifies and caters to the key moments in the buyer’s journey.
 Sales enablement solutions help you use different channels to reach your audience with targeted content and personalised sales messages.

-Here are some primary benefits yielded by adopting a sales enablement focus.
+Here are some primary benefits of a sales enablement focus.

 Sales enablement focusses on equipping everyone in the sales team with what they need to succeed.
 This means that your business is no longer reliant on its big hitters to smash those quotas.
 It can scale success by ensuring that low performers are hitting targets and middling sellers are propelled into the next tier.